morepath/morepath/doc/paths_and_linking.rst

 -------

 To create a link to a model, we can call :meth:`morepath.Request.link` in our view code.
-At that point the model is examined to retrieve the variables so that the path can be constructed.
+At that point the model object is examined to retrieve the variables so that the path can be constructed.

 Here is a simple case involving ``Document`` again::